-If you're deploying a clustered pair, repeat steps 1-6 for the Secondary unit, making sure that a different folder location is selected in steps 4 & 5.
+For a clustered pair, make sure that you select a different folder location in steps 4 & 5.

 Configure Network Adapters

 The appliance has 4 network adapters, these remain disconnected once deployment completes.
 To connect an adapter to a virtual switch: